rimelek/phar-examples/examples/10-web-routing/README.md

 # Implement your own routing

 Nothing is perfect so the default routing of webPhar() is also has some bug.
-It seems it does not support query string and the browser tries to download the file.
+It seems it does not support query string using built-in php server and the browser tries to download the file.
 It is not a huge problem since you can implement your own routing easily.

 ```php